EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/firmware_guide/setup_vscode.md

    2. Open Git Bash.
 <ImageCard :options="image_settings.setup_vscode_image_four"/>

    1. Change the directory to the directory that you want the firmware to be cloned.
-Ex: `cd C:\`
+Ex: `cd C:/`

 <ImageCard :options="image_settings.setup_vscode_image_five"/>